dislick/dislick/README.md

 ### Hi there 👋🏻

-I'm Patrick and I occasionally blog at [patrickmuff.ch](https://patrickmuff.ch).
+I'm Patrick and you can find me on [patrickmuff.ch](https://patrickmuff.ch).